Fork me on GitHub

 Reverse tunnels

-Reverse tunnel workers within the Teleport Node, Application and Database Services, as well as for Trusted Clusters, open a TLS tunnel to the cluster's Proxy Service with the teleport-reversetunnel ALPN protocol.
+Reverse tunnel workers within the Teleport SSH, Application, and Database Services, as well as for trusted clusters, open a TLS tunnel to the cluster's Proxy Service with the teleport-reversetunnel ALPN protocol.
 The workers then dial SSH over the tunnel, establishing a secure connection.

 Kubernetes